Powerlearnproject/se-day1-assignment-skalyembe/README.md

 ensure that software is reliable, performs well, and meets the intended requirements.

-helps design systems that can handle increased loads and scale effectively.

 Identify and describe at least three key milestones in the evolution of software engineering.

 The Birth of Software Engineering (1968)